mcikalmerdeka/Data-Analyst-Scientist-Portofolio/README.md

 ## About

+> **UPDATE MARCH 2025: My summary of projects now available on my [Canva portfolio website](https://mcikalmerdeka.my.canva.site/), I will only be using this repo for the certifications list.**

 This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.

 <b>!
 Note :